 Stephen W. Green

 Stephen W. (Steve) Green, is president of Chevron North America Exploration and Production.
-As president, Green oversees Chevron's exploration and production activities throughout North America, including the company’s significant portfolio of assets in Canada, California, the Gulf of Mexico, Pennsylvania and the Mid-Continent region of the United States.
+As president, Green oversees Chevron's exploration and production activities throughout North America, including the company’s significant portfolio of assets in Canada, California, the Gulf of Mexico, and the Rocky Mountain and Mid-Continent regions of the United States.

 Green previously served as president of Chevron Asia Pacific Exploration and Production, leading Chevron's exploration and production activities in eight countries across the Asia-Pacific region.